 The Capital Improvement Program (CIP) is a five-year program that details anticipated expenditures as well as the proposed sources of funding.
-The General & Special Funds capital requests are defined as any one asset valued at \$5,000 or more and have a useful life of more than one year, and they are funded through:
+The General & Special Funds capital requests are defined as any one asset valued at \$5,000 or more that have a useful life of more than one year.
+They are funded through:

-- (a) 16.4 % transfer of total sales tax

-- (b) \$325,000 transfer from WG&L

-- (c) CAD 911 sets aside funds for its capital needs.
+- (a) Minimum of 15 % transfer of total sales tax - (b) Maximum of \$325,000 transfer from WG&L - (c) CAD 911 sets aside funds for its capital needs.